-When a student receives a detention or spends time in the Refection Room, parents will be informed via SIMs app and/or phone conversation.
+When a student receives a detention or spends time in the Behaviour Hub, parents will be informed via Go4Schools and/or phone conversation.
 Wherever possible, a restorative conversation between staff and student(s) will take place to ensure the incident is resolved and to secure a positive approach for students' return to class.

-A detention is a possible sanction we use and will either be set at break or lunch time.
+A detention is a possible sanction we use and will either be set at break or after school.
 Students will be allowed to get food, drink and go to the toilet if over a break time.
+After school detentions do not need parental permission, including after school and same day detentions but we will seek to obtain it if there are health and safety concerns e.g. around getting home safely or if the student picks up a younger sibling.

-On the rarer occasions when a Suspension is required, parents will be contacted promptly by a member of the Senior Leadership Team or the Pastoral Manager, Mr Waters, by telephone.
+On the rarer occasions when a Suspension is required, parents will be contacted promptly by a member of the Senior Leadership Team (usually head of Behaviour Deputy Head or Assistant Head) or the Behaviour Manager, by telephone.
 A letter will be sent confirming the details of the incident.
 Students will return after a readmission meeting involving parents and a senior member of staff.